-When Social Security first started paying regular monthly benefits in 1940, males born in that year were expected to live 61.4 years and females 65.7 years.
-Today, those average numbers have increased to 76.7 and 81.4 respectively, an increase of about 15 years.
-This increase creates a very different environment that Social Security operates in today.
-For Social Security, it is also important to look at the life expectancy for a 65-year old going forward—the period over which Social Security benefits would generally be paid.
-On average, a man reaching age 65 today can expect to live until age 83.2 while a woman turning age 65 today can expect to live until age 85.7.
+When Social Security first started paying regular monthly benefits in 1940, males born in that year had a “period” life expectancy of 61.4 years and females 65.7 years.
+Period life expectancies are based on the mortality rates in that calendar year assuming there are no future mortality improvements.
+Today those average numbers have increased to 76.7 and 81.4 respectively, an increase of about 15 years.
+This increase creates a very different environment in which Social Security operates today.
+For Social Security, it is also important to look at the life expectancy for a 65-year old reflecting the time period over which Social Security benefits would generally be paid.
+On average, those period life expectancies are 83.2 for a man reaching age 65 today and 85.7 for a woman turning age 65 today.
 Periods of retirement over 20 years are common.

 These significant improvements in longevity and the longer period over which benefits are paid since the inception of Social Security have significant cost implications that need to be addressed.
 This is still true even though the data shows that recent increases in longevity have generally slowed down or ceased in the most recent data available.

 In 1983, legislation was enacted to gradually delay what is termed the Full Retirement Age (FRA)—the age at which a person first becomes eligible for full or unreduced retirement benefits (early retirement brings with it a reduced retirement benefit)—from age 65 to age 67, depending on year of birth.
 For those born in 1960 and later, the full retirement age is fully phased in as of age 67.
 The decision was made to leave the retirement age unchanged for certain older retirees and the retirement age was changed only modestly compared to the longer life expectancies since the inception of Social Security for future retirees.